DDoS Protection: 8 Simple Tactics

 2. Blackhole Routing

 While sometimes considered redundant if you use an advanced ZTNA solution, depending on budget constraints an alternative to consider is blackhole routing.
-With this strategy, network traffic is funneled into a “blackhole,” and is lost.
+With this tactic, network traffic is funneled into a “blackhole,” and is lost.
 The drawback of this method is that without proper restriction criteria, both legitimate and illegitimate traffic is dropped from the network.
 This effectively makes the DDoS attack successful as the network is now inaccessible.

 3. Social Media Intelligence